Why Is a Domain Name Important?

 Time to launch your online store!
 You are excited and want to get going!
 Before you start you want to make sure there is synergy between your brand and domain name.
 Your brand is your online name card with comprehensive information and the right domain is the crucial digital handshake of a company.
 It is where you meet and greet your potential consumers.

-Transferring websites to a new URL is time consuming and costly.
-In future, a new URL might be sold out and you are caught in a bind.
+Transferring websites to a new URL is time-consuming and costly.
+In the future, a new URL might be sold out and you are caught in a bind.
 Your previous advertising dollars go down the drain.
 The top 10 small businesses in search engine results pages (SERPs) use branded keywords.

 6 Expert Tips to Get You Brainstorming by Write a Paper for Me Service: